Top 47 ETL Interview Questions & Answers (2025)

 29. How do you manage pipelines involving a real-time dynamically changing schema and active data modifications?

-Dynamically changing schemas are troublesome and can create problems for an ETL developer.
-Changes in the schema, data, or transformation modules are both high-cost and high-risk, especially when you are dealing with massive databases or when the wrong approach is pursued.
+Dynamically changing schemas can be troublesome and can create problems for an ETL developer.
+Changes in the schema, data, or transformation modules are also high-cost and high-risk, especially when dealing with massive databases or when the wrong approach is pursued.

 • You have two databases, one of which will handle raw data and be appropriately named RAW.

 • The data in the RAW database needs to be transformed through some code, most often Python.
-This process can include the cleaning, validation, and pushing of said processed data into our second database, which we will name OUT.
+This process can include cleaning, validating, and pushing the processed data into our second database, which we will name OUT.

 • OUT is the database designed to collate all processed data from RAW.
 Data from OUT will be prepared and transported to an SQL database.

-• There are possible changes in the RAW database, including schema changes, such as the changing of values, attributes, formats, and adding or reducing fields.
+• The RAW database can undergo changes, including schema changes, such as changing values, attributes, and formats, and adding or reducing fields.

 • Your problem is that you will need the RAW and OUT database to be consistent whenever a change occurs.